top of page

 • PRE-PROBLEM SOLVING: Students research the given topic.
 Being informed about the issues involved prepares them to better deal with the particular problem they will be presented with.

-• STEP 1: The impetus for GIPS problem solving is the future scene, a scenario set into the future about the topic.
+• STEP 1: The impetus for Global Issues problem solving is the future scene, a scenario set into the future about the topic.
 After reading and analyzing the facts presented in the future scene, challenges that might occur are brainstormed.
 The sixteen most critical challenges are determined and written in a clear, concise format.

 • STEP 2: Consensus is reached on an underlying problem that stems from those challenges -- one of the major issues that needs to be addressed.